-In this time of COVID I've finally discovered "Jane Eyre," water-coloring with a paintbox, and what material I'm comfortable working on in earshot of my boyfriend.
-Failing at comedy is quite vulnerable in your bedroom - you can laugh at yourself but not with yourself.
-I've also learned better, in a small way, about history.
+In this time of COVID I've rediscovered my sewing machine, my dormant cooking skills, and what material I'm comfortable working on in earshot of my boyfriend.
+Working out comedic material can be quite vulnerable without an audience.
+I can laugh at myself but it's harder to laugh with myself.
+That may sound a little corny, so gird up because this will too - I've also learned better, in a small way, about history.
 What a letter means, what a book means, what a small act of kindness means.
-This is the time that I am reading, some for the first time, classics (though can't we just call them 'old books'?) to feel more violently their character's isolation and connection - themes that are rampant in 'classic literature' but feel closer now than before.
-I'm keeping mainly to the women (albeit white ladies) - Bronte, Eliot, Austin, Woolf - because God I am thirsty for their ideas and for their hands coming out and taking mine.
+This is the time that I am reading, some for the first time, classics (though can't we just call them books?) to feel more violently their character's isolation and connection - themes that are rampant in 'classic literature' but feel closer now than before.
+I'm keeping mainly to the women (albeit white ladies) because lord I am thirsty for their ideas and for their hands coming out and taking mine.
 And the words are hard so it helps my brain keep braining.

 I hope you are safe and supported.
 And that you can find a "best moment in reading" a la Alan Bennett many times during 2020.